 Consumers in low-income countries also make greater adjustments in their household spending on food when incomes and/or prices change.
 For example, when household incomes increase by 10 percent, an average consumer in Tanzania increases spending on food by 8 percent.
 Spending on food would increase by 6.5 percent in the Philippines, and just 1 percent in the United States.
 Likewise, if food prices increase, food spending declines the most in Tanzania and the least in the U.S. Across all countries, price and income increases result in smaller adjustments for staple food items than for higher-valued food items such as meat and dairy products.

 International Evidence on Food Consumption Patterns , by James L. Seale, Jr., Anita Regmi, and Jason A. Bernstein , USDA, Economic Research Service, October 2003

-International Food Consumption Patterns , by Felix Baquedano and Cheryl Christensen, USDA, Economic Research Service, June 2020
+International Food Consumption Patterns , by Felix Baquedano, USDA, Economic Research Service, September 2020